 • Proof of address: Drivers License, lease or rent agreement, utility bill

-• Proof of Income: check stub for each household member working; for household members with no income, an Employment Certification Form must be signed; for household members receiving Social Security, SSI, a pension, SNAP, HUD, and/or child support, annual award letters must be presented.
+• Proof of Income: check stub for each working household member; for household members with no income, an Employment Certification Form must be signed; for household members receiving Social Security, SSI, a pension, SNAP, HUD, and/or child support, annual award letters must be presented.

-The Food Basket provides food assistance for families living in the Clute, Richwood and Lake Jackson zip codes.
+The Food Basket provides food assistance to qualifying families living in Southern Brazoria County.
 Eligibility for food assistance is based on government guidelines.

-The interviewers at The Food Basket maintains a referral database, connecting families with other organizations who can assist with a variety of physical, educational, social and spiritual needs.
+Interviewers at The Food Basket maintain a referral database, connecting families with other organizations who can assist with a variety of physical, educational, social and spiritual needs.